 It’s hard for parents to let go of their babies.
 We love them so much, and we just want to protect them and take care of them.
-Sending them out into the big world is scary, but there comes a time when you have to let your kids stand on their own two feet.
+Sending them out into the big world is scary.
+However, there comes a time when you have to let your kids stand on their own two feet.
 You can do it – you’ve had lots of practice!
 Remember when you sent them off to kindergarten?
 Or the first time you let them borrow the car?
 Or the day you dropped them off at college?
 You’ve raised a great kid that’s ready to take on the world, so why are you still paying their bills??

 We know LOTS of parents that are still footing the majority of their grown children’s bills.
 We’re talking rent, car payments, cell phones, clothes, even credit cards!
 If this sounds familiar, listen up – Mom and Dad, it’s time to cut the cord!